mattrips/scratchPad/Protocol Conformance.md

 By contrast, a senior protocol in an inheritance relationship with a junior protocol does not have access to the methods

 #### 1.3.8 Conflicting Implementations
-With respect to a protocol requirement, if a type receives an accessible implementation from one protocol to which it conforms and another accessible implementation form
+With respect to a protocol requirement, it is a compile-time ambiguity error if a type receives an accessible implementation from one protocol to which it conforms and another accessible implementation from a different protocol to which it conforms.
+The compiler does not attempt to resolve the ambiguity.

-At the lexical point where a type is declared to conform to a protocol,

-an ambiguity error will be raised by the Swift compiler

 ### 1.4 Interaction with Class Inheritance